open/close all folders

-- The pilot of Cowboy Bebop had a heavily pregnant woman on the run with a man wanted for drug smuggling, with the police in hot pursuit.
-The belly turns out to be a huge bundle of pills.
+- The pilot of Cowboy Bebop had a heavily pregnant woman named Catalina on the run with a man wanted for drug smuggling, with the police in hot pursuit.
+When the two are gunned down, the belly turns out to be a huge bundle of Red Eye spray canisters.

 - In Sky Doll, the main character, a love doll named Noa has a very graphic hallucination when she is pregnant and her womb rips out.
 But it's all in a dream... or is it?

 - In Watchmen The Comedian shoots a pregnant woman during the Vietnam War.
 Doubles as Offing the Offspring, as the child was his.

 - A recurring theme in the 1989 Peter Milligan mini-series Skreemer:

 - In a flashback to the robbery that started Veto Skreemer's criminal career, a woman pleads for mercy by stating that she's pregnant.
 Skreemer shoots her anyway.

 - In a subsequent flashback, after Skreemer has established himself as a powerful figure, Skreemer's seven-months-pregnant mistress Claudia is raped and murdered by his enemies.
 Although the murder is thankfully off-panel, the cover of issue #3 prominently displays her pregnant corpse as Skreemer carries her away.